team-watchdog/apocalypse-sensor-kit/README.md

 Sensor Module:
 1. Open the sensor module code in the Arduino IDE.
 2. Select "Arduino Pro or Pro Mini" as the board and "ATmega328P (3.3V, 8MHz)" as the processor.
-3. Set the correct port for your TTL converter.
+3. Connect the TTL converter to the arduino and Set the correct port for your TTL converter on the Arduino IDE.
 4. Upload the code to the Arduino Pro Mini.

 Receiver Device: